 Look # 3:

-For this look you really have to use your imagination.
-If you are good at detecting and merging colors together, then you may understand why this Charlotte Olympia’s Matrioska Slipper (See HERE) works with these ode to the 70’s outfits.
-Seventies were about either platforms or flats and since their is so much volume in the outfit because of the sleeves and the belt, I would suggest doing flats instead of some uncomfortable sky-high heels.
+For this look, you really have to use your imagination.
+If you are good at detecting and merging colors together, then you may understand why this Charlotte Olympia’s Matrioska Slipper (See HERE) works with these odes to the 70’s outfits.
+The seventies were about either platforms or flats and since there is so much volume in the outfit because of the sleeves and the belt, I would suggest doing flats instead of some uncomfortable sky-high heels.
 I suggest these shoes with pants.
 And the pants can be hemmed to the ankle, which can show-off these beautiful slippers and the contrasting colors can off-set each other.
 This look is for the highly imaginative lady only 🙂

 Look # 4:

 This is for the lady who is more classic and loves bright colors, not just pastels.
 I love the weave-work in some of Wardha Saleem’s outfits.
 It reminds me of a Bottega Venetta clutch.
 The true genius of the outfit is how she incorporates the weaving with the embroidery AND western motifs.
 If this was a traditional Eastern dress, it would be a mess.
 With the short dress that shows skin, I would wear these neutral Monroe (See HERE) heels.